brijr/forms/README.md

 Website: [forms.bridger.to](https://forms.bridger.to)

-A powerful form builder built with Next.js, React, and shadcn/ui.
+A powerful form builder built with Next.js, React, Tanstack Forms, and shadcn/ui.
 This project features a drag-and-drop form builder component and a shareable component registry for seamless reuse.

 ## Quick Install